jamie2210/CI_MS1_TBC/README.md

 - [WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/)

 ## Features
-The page consists of six pages and thirteen features.
+The page consists of six pages and fourteen features.

 ### Logo and Navigation Bar
 - Featured on all six pages
-- The navbar is fully responsive and changes to a toggler (hamburger menu) on smaller screens and includes links to the Homepage, About page, The Team page, Prices Page, Class Schedule Page and Get In Touch page.
+- The navigation bar is fully responsive and changes to a toggler (hamburger menu) on smaller screens and includes links to the Homepage, About page, The Team page, Prices Page, Class Schedule Page and Get In Touch page.
 - It allows users to easily navigate the page
 - The link for the page the user is currently on is highlighted in yellow.
 - The left includes the gym’s logo which also acts as a home button with a WhatsApp logo which opens WhatsApp chat with the gym when clicked.
-- The navigation bar includes a sign in icon that opens a modal to sing in or sign up.
+- The navigation bar includes a sign in icon that opens a modal to sign in or sign up.
 - User stories covered: 6, 7, 8, 9, 14, 17, 18.

 ![Logo and Navigation Bar](docs/features/feature-navbar.png)